 - What interested you about this Fellowship?

-I was especially interested in the collection that I am working on this year, and the opportunity to gain significant curatorial and archival experience while doing research, which seemed like a great deal to me.
-So far the fellowship has been very rewarding.
+I was especially interested in the collection that I am working on this year, and in the opportunity to better understand archival practices.

 - What will you be working on this year for your Fellowship?

-This year I’m working on the Rose Library’s collection of The American Music Show, which was a queer Atlanta public access television program that ran from 1981 to 2005.
-It’s a wild, sardonic, campy TV show, with lots of music as well as comedy skits, political commentary, and drag performances.
-RuPaul was on the show a lot, and was incredible in it.
-Right now we are getting the collection ready to be fully digitized, so that it will be available for anyone to watch.
-I’m also planning a screening and panel discussion about the show for sometime in the spring of 2019.
+I am working on the Rose Library’s collection of The American Music Show, an Atlanta-based public-access television program that ran from 1981 to 2005, and that launched the television career of RuPaul.
+At the moment, we are preparing the collection to be digitized, so that it will be available for anyone to watch.
+I am also planning a public screening and panel discussion of the show, which will take place sometime in early 2019.